Felienne/Quarto/README.md

  * Add 'open CNFify' to the top of your .fs file
  * Make one big clause (maybe with the helper superconjunction)
  * makeDimacs gives you a string to put into any SAT solver
- * theWholeShebang runs minisat and gives you the truth assignment per variable
+ * theWholeShebang runs minisat and gives you a SAT result, UNSAT or the truth assignment per variable: satResult =
+    | SAT of List<string * bool>
+    | UNSAT

 ## From C Sharp